-Procurement is an important part of sustainability.
+Procurement is a critical part of sustainability.
 Our purchasing decisions determine which businesses are financially supported by Ohio University budget resources and reflect the values of the University.
-Ideally, those purchasing decision will simultaneously benefit our people, our planet, and the prosperity of our region.
+Ideally, those purchasing decisions will simultaneously benefit our people, our planet, and the prosperity of our region.
 Our sustainable purchasing guidelines and our student-created triple bottom line cost-benefit analysis tool are resources that can be used by Ohio University students and staff to evaluate their own purchases.

 - EPEAT Gold computer purchases